TauferLab/somospie-docs/docs/data_preparations.md

 | Topographic Wetness Index   | Indicator of likelihood of saturated soil during rain events and sediment/matter accumulation                                     | Adimensional             |
 *Table 2: acceptable terrain features accepted from HydroShare*

-## Coarisfying Parameters [Optional]
+## Coarsifying Terrain Parameters [Optional]

 With terrain parameters downloaded, an optional step is to coarsen the parameters, which will ultimately result in quicker soil moisture predictions at the cost of resolution.
 The resolution can be coarsened by an integer factor greater than 1.
 This is not a necessary step, as the data can be used at its native resolution.
 The script `coarsify.R` coarsens the resolution through the command: `./coarsify.R [input_file] [output_file] [aggregation_factor]`.

+**Example Command**:
-**Example**: Scale the resolution by a factor of 5
+Scaling the resolution by a factor of 5
 ```bash
 ./coarsify.R topo.tif coarse_topo.tif 5
 ```

-### Reprojecting the raster
+### Reprojecting the Raster Data

-Although the terrain parameters are obtained, they might not be in a usable format for SOMOSPIE.
-The raster file with the terrain parameters should be standardized to the WGS84 format, which uses the geographic coordinate system (longitude/latitude).
+The raster file including the terrain parameters should be standardized to the WGS84 format, which uses the geographic coordinate system (longitude/latitude).
 The file may already be in this format, but for safety, it is recommended to reproject the raster to ensure compatibility.

 To reproject the raster, run `./reproject_raster.R [Input_files] [Output_files]` in the command line.

-**Example**:
+**Example Command**:
 ```bash
 ./reproject_raster.R ../data/topo_predictors/${topo}.tif ../data/topo_predictors/${topo}.tif`.
 ```

 !!! warning

-    `reproject_raster.R` is currently depricated; the required R library PlotKML is depricated.
+    `reproject_raster.R` is currently deprecated; the required R library PlotKML is deprecated.

-### Stacking the Rasters
+### Stacking the Raster Data

 The terrain parameters come as multiple raster files that describe each terrain parameter.
 These features need to be combined into a single file that encapsulates all features into a raster format.
 Merging the files into a single file is performed through a raster stack, which stacks the terrain parameters into a single raster.

 To make the raster stack, run the command `./make_raster_stack.R [output_directory] [input_files]`.

-**Example**:
+**Example Command**:
 ```bash
 ./make_raster_stack.R ./topo_predictors/ ./data/topo15_CONUS_1km.tif Analytical_Hillshading.tif Aspect.tif
 ```

 ## Preparing Ecoregions
-### Creating Ecoregion shape
+### Creating Ecoregion Shape
 Ecoregions can be obtained from the [Commission for Environmental Cooperation (CEC) website](https://www.cec.org/north-american-environmental-atlas/terrestrial-ecoregions-level-iii/).
 They should be downloaded as a shapefile.
 Other options for ecoregion preparation include states and boxes.
 These ecoregions must be converted to an .rds shape file through `create_shape.R` before proceeding.
 To create this .rds file, run:`./create_shape.R [region_type] [region] [output_path]`.

 **Example 1**: Using the state of Arizona